snowman-repos/book/website_owners/README.md

 ## Set expectations

-Beyond your business goals, you shoudl have a clear idea of what you're trying to achieve and what your measures of success wil be.
+Beyond your business goals, you should have a clear idea of what you're trying to achieve and what your measures of success wil be.
 You may have heard of phrases like KPIs (Key Performance Indicators) or OKRs (Objective Key Results), popularised by companies like Google and Intel.
 Another similar concept is S.M.A.R.T. criteria:

 * Specific
 * Measureable